-AI Reshaping Global Labor Markets: US, Singapore Leading the Way, But Many Risk Falling Behind, Finds New Report Launched at Davos
+AI Reshaping Global Labor Markets: US, Singapore Leading The Way, But Many Risk Falling Behind, Finds New Report Launched At Davos

-(MENAFN- Weber Shandwick) Davos, January 23, 2025 – Whiteshield released the 9th edition of the Global Labour Resilience Index (GLRI) in collaboration with Google Cloud, in an exclusive event held on the sidelines of the World Economic Forum (WEF) Annual Meeting in Davos.
-Published in partnership with the Community of European Management Schools (CEMS) and drawing on a decade of data covering over 70 indicators, the report reveals important insights into how 118 nations respond and adapt their labour markets to different types of external shocks, including the rise of AI.
+(MENAFN- Mid-East Info) Whiteshield released the 9th edition of the Global Labour Resilience index (GLRI) in collaboration with google Cloud, in an exclusive event held on the sidelines of the World Economic Forum (WEF) Annual Meeting in Davos.
+Published in partnership with the Community of European Management schools (CEMS) and drawing on a decade of data covering over 70 indicators, the report reveals important insights into how 118 nations respond and adapt their labour markets to different types of external shocks, including the rise of AI.
 The report finds that while some countries are well positioned to capitalize on AI, a majority are at risk of falling behind.

 The report highlights that the most resilient labour markets combine traditional labour policies with strategic investments in AI and personalized, data-driven strategies.
 Leading the 2025 GLRI rankings are the United States and Singapore, recognized for their strong entrepreneurial ecosystems, flexible labour markets, and leadership in AI adoption and innovation.
 Sweden follows closely, demonstrating resilience through substantial investments in education and R&D. Notably, some countries in South Asia and the Middle East and North Africa (MENA) region have shown significant advancements, with India, the UAE, and Saudi Arabia benefiting the most from AI investments.